 The alternative investment industry has continued to demonstrate strong growth throughout 2015 and the first half of 2016.
-In a recent survey by Bank of New York Mellon Corp., investors showed a greater interest in investing in alternatives.
-In fact, more than one-third of investors surveyed said they would increase allocations to alternative investments in 2017.
+In a recent survey by Bank of New York Mellon Corp., investors showed a greater interest in alternative investments.
+In fact, more than one-third of investors surveyed said they would increase allocations to investment alternatives in 2017.

 The increase in interest in alternative investments is driven by investor demand.
 People are beginning to look at opportunities across the globe to diversify their portfolios.
 They are looking to include a wider range of asset classes that will generate strong returns, reduce volatility, hedge against inflation, and access reliable income sources.